shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Move Atom
 ---------
 We explain the operation that selected atom is moved.
-The first step is selecting the atom which you want to move.
+The first step is selecting the atom which users want to move.
 Then, the menu appears.
-You select “Move selected atoms”
+Users select “Move selected atoms”

 .. image:: ../../../img/projects/imgCreateJob_MoveAtom00.png